devdada/CandidatePackage/AI-USAGE.md

 # Tools Used

 ChatGPT

-Used for generating starter backend Express routes, solving JWT signing problems, helping fix LocalStack volume conflicts, troubleshooting crypto polyfills in Vite/React, and drafting README sections.
+Used for generating starter backend Express routes, fixing JWT signing errors, helping with LocalStack volume conflicts, solving Vite crypto polyfill issues, and drafting README sections.

 GitLens (VS Code Extension)

-For checking commit history and staging changes properly.
+Used for commit history, staging, and clean version control.

-npm and Node.js
+npm & Node.js

-Tested different Node versions to resolve Vite ESM and crypto issues.
+Switched Node versions and polyfill plugins to resolve Vite ESM and crypto-related build errors.

 # Prompts and Iterations

-## LocalStack Volume Conflict
+LocalStack Volume Conflict
 Prompt:

 “LocalStack fails with OSError: [Errno 16] Device or resource busy when clearing /tmp/localstack.”

 Result:
 Removed the /tmp/localstack bind mount from docker-compose.yml.
-Added a comment explaining this prevents volume conflicts during local runs.
+Added a comment to explain this avoids volume conflicts during local development.

-## JWT Secret Not Defined
+JWT Secret Not Defined
 Prompt:

 “Why does my Express /auth/token route throw secretOrPrivateKey must have a value?”

 Result:
-Used ChatGPT for a corrected auth.ts example using dotenv.config().
-Ensured dotenv loads first in index.ts so environment variables are available before routes run.
+Used ChatGPT to generate an updated auth.ts with dotenv.config().
+Verified environment variables load before routes run by adjusting import order in index.ts.
 Tested with curl to confirm token generation works.

-## Vite Crypto Polyfill Issue
+Vite Crypto Polyfill Issue
 Prompt:

 “Vite dev server fails with crypto.hash is not a function.
-How can I fix this in Vite v7?”
+How do I fix this in Vite v7?”

 Result:
-Tried different Node polyfill plugins based on AI suggestions.
+Tested multiple Node polyfill plugins per AI suggestions.
 Manually resolved version conflicts by matching plugin versions with Vite 7.
-Confirmed the React app compiles and successfully calls the backend.
+Confirmed the React app builds and can call the backend successfully.

 # Manual Fixes and Adjustments

-Verified .env loads from the project root instead of backend/.
+Verified .env loads from the project root instead of backend only.

-Adjusted import order in index.ts so environment variables are available for routes.
+Adjusted import order in index.ts to ensure env vars load before route handlers run.

-Added stub routes for /authorize and /userinfo to show OpenID Connect spec coverage.
+Added placeholder routes for /authorize and /userinfo for spec coverage.

-Ran curl and browser tests to confirm token flow works.
+Tested endpoints with curl and the React client to confirm the basic flow works.

 # Trade-offs and Gaps

 Full OpenID Connect features (PKCE, CSRF, consent screen) are marked as TODOs.

-Secrets are handled with .env (not committed).
-In production, they should be in a secure store.
+Secrets are handled via .env only for local dev.
+Production should use secure storage.

 Documented partial implementations and security notes in the README.

 # Summary

-AI tools sped up setup, boilerplate generation, and problem-solving for version conflicts.
-Key areas like environment handling, testing, and crypto polyfills required manual research and testing to complete the flow successfully.
+AI tools sped up setup, scaffolding, and version troubleshooting.
+Some areas like environment handling, JWT signing, and Vite polyfills required manual tweaks and testing to ensure everything ran smoothly in LocalStack.